navytux/pygolang/README.rst

 Cython/nogil API
 ----------------

-For Cython/nogil `golang.pyx` package with similar features is also provided.
+Cython package `golang` provides *nogil* API with goroutines, channels and other features that mirror corresponding Python package.
-This allows to take advantage of multicore CPU without being limited by GIL.
-XXX while still programming in Python-like language.
+Cython API is not only faster compared to Python version, but also, due to *nogil* property, allows to build concurrent systems without limitations imposed by Python's GIL while still programming in Python-like language.

-.. ..
-For Cython/nogil `golang.pyx` package with similar features is also provided__.
-.. ..
-This allows to take advantage of multicore CPU without being limited by GIL.
-.. ..
-.. ..
-Besides Python, Cython/nogil `golang.pyx` package with similar features is also provided__.
-.. ..
-This allows to take advantage of multicore CPU without being limited by GIL.
-.. ..
-.. .. __ `Cython/nogil mode`_
-.. .. __ `Cython/nogil mode`_

 --------